 A gourmet burger recipe from the 2013 World Food Championships, the “Eh One” Candied Canuck Burger was my turn-in for the World Burger Championship finals in Las Vegas using the secret ingredient, A.1.
 Steak Sauce.

 Steak sauce is not a huge stretch for a burger.
-It’s designed for beef and the grill, but it’s a flavor that can overpower the taste buds.
-A.1. is a big brand in the USA, but in Canada the closest we come to A1 Steak Sauce is Kraft’s HP Sauce.
-This presented it’s own challenges in a fast-paced competition environment.
-So my first task was to grab a bottle and taste it, to get an idea how to compliment it’s flavor and give it a bit of spin.
+It’s designed for beef and the grill, but it’s a flavour that can overpower the taste buds.
+A.1. is a big brand in the USA, but in Canada, the closest we come to A1 Steak Sauce is Kraft’s HP Sauce.
+This presented its own challenges in a fast-paced competitive environment.
+So my first task was to grab a bottle and taste it, to get an idea of how to compliment its flavour and give it a bit of spin.

 So… let’s skip that.
-The rest – a marriage of sweet, savory, tart & acidic – stays.
-The “Eh One” Candied Candied Canuck is my tongue in cheek tribute to Canadian flavour and Quebec cuisine.
+The rest – a marriage of sweet, savoury, tart & acidic – stays.
+The “Eh One” Candied Candied Canuck is my tongue-in-cheek tribute to Canadian flavour and Quebec cuisine.
 If I could have found them I would have featured cheese curds rather than cheddar cheese.
 Go ahead, try to find cheese curds in Vegas… I dare you.

 Cheese curds: solid parts of soured milk either eaten alone or used in various regional dishes (I.e. poutine), mostly in Quebec (Canada) and the northeastern and midwestern United States.

 A Fine Finish

 Delighted to have finished 5th overall in my first food sport event and thrilled to be included in the World Food Championships Show on FYI TV in the USA (season 1, episode 1).
 It currently airs on Amazon Prime in the USA and Canada, and I’m still the Burger Queen at home, eh!

 PHOTO CREDIT: top photo provided by World Food Championships.